Enable everyone in your organization to access their data in the cloud — no code required.

 The steps below outline creating a new data set based on the virtual SAP database in Connect Server, importing the dataset into SPICE, and building a simple visualization from the data.

-- Log into Amazon QuickSight and click "Manage data."
+- Log into Amazon QuickSight and on the left panel click "Datasets"

-- Select a table to visualize (or submit a custom SQL query for your data).
+- Select a table to visualize (or submit a custom SQL query for your data) and click Select.

 - Select "Import to SPICE for quicker analytics" and click "Visualize."

-- Select fields to visualize and a visual type.
+- Select fields to visualize as well as a visual type.

 Schedule Refreshes for SPICE Data Sets